 A Google Form could be used to collect the information above.
 It’s easy to share a link to the final spreadsheet with all participants.

-Our church’s team has discussed asking participants to share a few of their favorite things.
+Our team asked participants to share a few of their favorite things.
 You might want to ask them to share their snack food, restaurant for lunch, and color.
+We also added a spot for a prayer request so women could pray for one another.

 To encourage as many women to participate as possible, you’ll want to make gift distribution as easy as you can.